chronoDave/tic-bundle/README.md

 3) Run `yarn start`

 The order in which `tic-bundle` places the files is determined by a `<number>_` prefix (e.g. `1_index.js`).

-Files can be ignored by using `ignore` in the filename.

 <b>Example:</b>